pbrdmn/brd.mn/src/articles/mentors/index.md

 > ![Covers of the recommended books](books.png)
 > A few of the books added to my reading list at this time

+Nikolay supplied me with lists of books to read.

+We had books which covering the general topic of managing people as well as the more specific topic of managing people remotely.
+Books about the engineering process and how to apply lean methodology to startups.
+And  lots of books about systems and thinking.

+As an avid reader, these books were a good way to spend my time on the train in those days when we used to commute to the office.

 - [Simple Habits for Complex Times](https://www.amazon.com.au/Simple-Habits-Complex-Times-Practices/dp/0804799431) - Jennifer Garvey Berger and Keith Johnston
 - [Thinking in Systems](https://www.amazon.com.au/Thinking-Systems-Donella-H-Meadows/dp/1603580557) - Donna Meadows